SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 7. Hodgdon Meadow

-Dates: All year long
+Dates open: All year long

+Local hiking trails take visitors to some spectacular spots.
 At the same time, the Tuolumne Grove of Giant Sequoias is a short drive away and not to be missed.

-Located on the western edge of Yosemite national park, the campsite is just a 45-minute drive from Yosemite Valley.
+Located on the western edge of Yosemite National Park, the campsite is just a 45-minute drive from Yosemite Valley.

 The site is perfect for a family vacation or a romantic trip for two.
-Reservations are required as this is a popular choice for exploring the beautiful surrounding area.

 8. Crane Flat

-It occupies an excellent spot close to Merced Grove and other local sights.
-Crane Flat is ideal for exploring the local surroundings and enjoying some of the most fantastic scenery in the USA.
-Book ahead for 2023, and secure your pitch for a fabulous vacation.
+Crane Flat is ideal for exploring the local trails and enjoying some of the most fantastic scenery in the USA.

-9. Tamarack Flat
+9. Tamarack Flat (closed for 2024)

-However, this is not a site for trailers or RVs because it is more challenging to access than most other campsites.
+There are 52 sites for tents only.
+This is not a site for trailers or RVs because it is more challenging to access than most other campsites.

 Furthermore, the only water source is Tamarack Creek, with water needing to be boiled or treated before use.
 This is a genuinely rough and ready campsite that comes with all the charms of traditional camping.